marijnh/Eloquent-JavaScript/20_node.md

 {{index "asynchronous programming", "Node.js", "error handling", "callback function"}}

-And most of these take a callback function as last parameter, which they call that either with an error (the first argument), or a successful result (the second).
-As we saw in [Chapter ?](async), there are downsides to this style of programming—the biggest one being that error handling becomes awkward and error-prone.
+And most of these take a callback function as last parameter, which they call either with an error (the first argument), or a successful result (the second).
+As we saw in [Chapter ?](async), there are downsides to this style of programming—the biggest one being that error handling becomes verbose and error-prone.

 {{index "Promise class", "promisify function", "util package"}}

-Though promises have been part of JavaScript for a while, at the time of writing work to integrate them in Node.js is still in progress.
+Though promises have been part of JavaScript for a while, at the time of writing the work to integrate them in Node.js is still in progress.
-There is a `promisify` in the built-in `util` module, which you can call on a callback-style function to create a promise-returning function.
+There is a `promisify` function in the built-in `util` module, which you can call on a callback-style function to create a promise-returning function.
 But since this is a little awkward, there are also packages on NPM like `mz`, which provide their own, promise-style version of built-in Node modules.

 ```
 const {readFile} = require("mz/fs");